cs2113-s25/cs2113-s25.github.io/wrkshts/J1-wrksht.md

 # Worksheet: J1

-Worksheets are self-guided activities that reinforce lectures.
-They are due Thursdays the week they are assigned.

 Please submit your answers to the questions as comments in a `J1.md` markdown file you'll be writing in this lab.
 To render your file, create a github repo and upload your file there -- it can be viewed in your web browser.

 # Grading rubric and submission